Invariants and Home Spaces in Transition Systems and Petri Nets: Generating sets and minimality

-By construction of the non-negative integers $k_i$ , we have $r \in \mathcal{F^+}\setminus\{0\}$ and $\nexists e_i \in \mathcal{E}$ such that $e_i \leq r$.
-This means that $r$ is minimal or null. $\mathcal{E}$ includes all minimal semiflows, therefore, if $r$ were minimal, then $\exists i \leq n$ such that $e_i = r$.
-Again, this would contradict the way the coefficients $k_i$ were defined.
-Therefore, $r=0$, any semiflow can be decomposed as a linear combinations of minimal semiflows, and $\mathcal{E}$ is a generating set. \footnote{If $\mathcal{E}$ were infinite, the construction could still be used since the decreasing sequence is bounded by 0 and $\mathbb{N}$ is nowhere dense, and we would have:
+By construction of the non-negative integers $k_i$ , we have $r_n \in \mathcal{F^+}$ and $\nexists e_i \in \mathcal{E}$ such that $e_i \leq r_n$.
+This means that $r$ is either minimal or null.
+Since $\mathcal{E}$ includes all minimal semiflows, therefore, $r=0$, and any semiflow can be decomposed as a linear combinations of minimal semiflows, in other words, $\mathcal{E}$ is a finite generating set. \footnote{If $\mathcal{E}$ was to be infinite, the construction could still be used since the monotonically decreasing sequence $r_i$ is bounded by 0 and $\mathbb{N}$ is nowhere dense, so we would have: